TaurusGGBOY/mit6.824/assignment1/6.824/readme.md

 + Once follower is down, leader will try appendentry rpc infinitely and won't stop.
 + One time can append a piece of command
 + logs delete if not match
++ first reboot of leader may re transfer all log to others